Formally, a graph is a set of vertices with a set of edges connecting them. A graph can be defined as

 A walk is a sequence of edges that could possibly repeat a vertex or edge.

-A tour is a walk that starts and ends on the same nodes.
+A tour is a walk that starts and ends on the same vertex.
 Additionally, it cannot have any repeated edges.

 A complete graph is a graph where every vertex is connected to every other vertex by exactly one edge.
 Complete graphs have some nice properties: